Grimm Dreams

 Think about the story

-Think about the goal and how the player achieves this.
+Think about the goal and how the player

 Rules to the world